 - Customer Communications

-The General Updates list will function as our Master List, and the other lists will allow contacts to chose what kind of communications they would like to receive, based on communication type.
+The General Updates list will function as our Master List, and the other lists will allow contacts to choose what kind of communications they would like to receive, based on communication type.

 Additionally, select “Action: Subscribe to List” for all of your customer-facing list names; this is a requirement.
 Any list you would like someone to subscribe to will be added to the form as an action.